-Fig. 854 Conditional thinking as a ceteris paribus environment of causal thinking
+Fig. 1111 Conditional thinking as a ceteris paribus environment of causal thinking

-I cannot imagine social possibilities without any economical conditions.
+I cannot imagine social possibilities without any economic conditions.
 The reverse I can.
-I cannot imagine economical possibilities without technical conditions.
+I cannot imagine economic possibilities without technical conditions.
 The reverse I can.
 This gives a semantic conditional sequence of possibilities.
-In stable technical conditions economical initiatives can cause technical or social change.
-But when the dikes burst the technical 'ceteris paribus' for economical determinism are lacking.
+In stable technical conditions economic initiatives can cause technical or social change.
+But when the dikes burst the technical 'ceteris paribus' for economic determinism are lacking.